 The eucalyptus tree, also known as fever tree, blue gum tree or stringy bark tree, has the botanical name Eucalyptus Globulus.
 It is native to Australia but was introduced to other parts of the world including India, Europe and South Africa a few centuries ago.
 Though many countries do produce eucalyptus oil, Australia is still the world's prime supplier of eucalyptus oil.

 The health benefits of the eucalyptus honey are many - anti-inflammatory, antispasmodic, decongestant, deodorant, antiseptic, antibacterial, and stimulating.
 In fact I first started reading up Eucalyptus honey after a salesman tried to sell his bottles of Eucalyptus honey at a fleamarket and taught me how to use it as an expectorant for mild coughs and colds.
-Besides being a good natural remedy for respiratory problems, Eucalyptus honey is a good antiseptic owing to its germicidal properties.
+Besides being a good natural remedy for respiratory problems, Eucalyptus honey is a good antiseptic owing to its germicidal properties (Journal of Pharmaceutical Sciences and Pharmacology, Vol. 2, 1–8, 2014).
 On its exposure to air, ozone is formed which is a well-known antiseptic.
 Hence Eucalyptus honey is used for healing wounds, ulcers, burns, cuts, abrasions and sores.
 It is also effective on insect bites and stings.
 It is often recommended to patients suffering from rheumatism, lumbago, sprained ligaments and tendons, stiff muscles, aches, fibrosis and even nerve pain.
 The analgesic and anti-inflammatory Eucalyptus honey is massaged on the skin surface in circular motion to help relieve muscle and joint pains.

 The numerous health benefits of the colorless, volatile eucalyptus oil which is extracted from the fresh eucalyptus leaves, branch tips, and dried leaves have attracted the world to explore its usage as a conventional medicine as well as an aromatherapy essential oil.
 You probably also noticed that eucalyptus oil in aromatherapy is becoming increasingly popular as it blends so perfectly well with many other essential oils including thyme essential oil, rosemary essential oil, marjoram essential oil, lavender essential oil, cedarwood essential oil, and frankincense essential oil.
 Eucalyptus essential oil has applications in skin care products, soaps, detergents and household cleaners, and is well often applied topically to treat skin infections and used as a prime ingredient in many mouthwashes and toothpastes as it is very effective against cavities, dental plaques, gingivitis and other dental infections due to its germicidal and antiseptic properties.
 The antiseptic and deodorant nature of eucalyptus oil makes it a perfect room freshener for hospitals and sickbed atmosphere.
 It also kills bacteria and germs in the air, keeping the room environment clean.
 However, one should take care while using eucalyptus oil.
 If taken in large quantities, it is toxic.
 Life-threatening poisonings have been reported from overdoses of eucalyptus oil.
 Symptoms of overdose or toxicity include nausea, vomiting, and diarrhea, central nervous system depression, a drop in blood pressure, and circulation problems.